Series: Hitler: The Rise of Evil

 - Historical Beauty Update: Ernst Hanfstaengl is played by the much more attractive Liev Schreiber.

 - Historical Hero Upgrade: Ernst Hanfstaengl is portrayed as having fled Germany in 1934 for moral reasons because he realized where Hitler's leadership was taking Germany.
 He actually continued to clamor for Hitler's approval for several more years and defected to the United States only after falling out of favor with the Nazis.
+Also a Villain upgrade, since he is portrayed as more important than he was as well.

 - Historical Villain Upgrade: Yes, this series manages to do this to Hitler (history's most infamous genocidal dictator), taking every aspect which might be considered positive, and tearing it to shreds.
 The medal he earned in World War One is presented as a political gesture with no real military merit behind it.
 While in reality Hitler was known to be an animal lover, here he brutally bashes a dog's head in.
 He is implied to have an abusive sexual relationship with his niece.
 For all his many faults, there is no historical evidence whatsoever that Hitler was any kind of sexual deviant.